How do data apps work?

 Additionally, you can specify other widgets that do not form a part of the function arguments to trigger the execution.
 You can also mute widgets used as arguments so only their value is used, but a change in their value won’t trigger the execution.

-The function bind is available to set these changes between widgets and associate events between them.
+The function bind is available to set these changes between widgets and events association between them.
 Essentially, what happens behind the scenes is that once the bind function is activated, the event is analyzed by our platform to make sure the return value will match the associated widget.
 The Data App API will alert us if something doesn’t look right but don’t worry, we will take care of this for you to avoid registering a dysfunctional Data App.